triplea-game/triplea-game.github.io/maps.md

 permalink: /maps/
 ---

 TripleA is very versatile and can be used for scenarios from Hannibal crossing the Alps to very futuristic and modern time periods.
 Here are a few examples of the most popular maps on TripleA.

-(A comprehensive download list can be found inside TripleA using the 'Download Maps' feature.)
+A list of all available Maps can be found [here]({{"/maps-list/" | prepend: site.baseurl }}) or from inside the TripleA client, where you can download them as well.

 ## Big World